oss-review-toolkit/ort/.github/ISSUE_TEMPLATE/bug.md

 ### Environment

-Output of the `ort requirements` command:
+Output of the `ort requirements -l commands` command:

 ```
 <copy & paste console output to here; no screenshots please>